gominima/guide/docs/preparations/README.md

 To use Minima, you'll need to install [Go](https://go.dev/doc/install).
 Minima v1 requires Go 1.17 or higher.

 ::: tip
-To check if you already have Node installed on your machine \(e.g., if you're using a VPS\), run `go version` in your terminal.
+To check if you already have Go installed on your machine \(e.g., if you're using a VPS\), run `go version` in your terminal.
 If it outputs `go1.17` or higher, then you're good to go!
 Otherwise, continue reading.
 :::

 On Windows, it's as simple as installing any other program.
 Download the latest version from [the Go website](https://go.dev/learn/), open the downloaded file, and follow the steps from the installer.